darrylwest/pluggable-webapp/README.md

 └── tsconfig.json
 ```

-The html, css, and images will be served from a
+The html, css, and images will be served from a public folder? _Whatever is standard for Vue3 applications._

 ## Primary Goals